vmware-tanzu/velero/design/plugin-backup-and-restore-progress-design.md

 So, apart from the issues like progress, status of operation, volume snapshotters have unique problems like
 - not being uniform across plugins
-- not knowing the backup information during retore operation
+- not knowing the backup information during restore operation
 - need to be optional as few plugins may not have a way to provide the progress information

 This document proposes an approach for plugins to follow to provide backup/restore progress, which can be used by users to know the progress.